wala/WALA/README.md

 Gitter](https://gitter.im/WALAHelp/Lobby), or [open an issue](https://github.com/wala/WALA/issues).

+## Required Java Versions

+Most components of each [official WALA release](https://github.com/wala/WALA/releases) are built for use with Java 11 or newer.
+However, components that use Eclipse require at least Java 17.

 ## Building from Source

 WALA uses Gradle as its build system.
 If you intend to modify or